rpbeltran/Adipisici-CMS/README.md

 The goal of Adipisici is to provide a developer friendly, REST API Content Management System that allows you to build websites, mobile apps, and more around your content.

-Planned Timeline ( free to change )
+Planned Timeline
 ===

-Planned Features for 0.1 (Due on Saturday 12/31/16):
+Planned Features for 0.1:
  * RESTfull Content API
  * Content creation and editing endpoints
  * Efficient data storage in mongoDB

-Planned Features for 0.2 (Due on Monday 1/2/17):
+Planned Features for 0.2:
  * Secure admin endpoints through OAuth 2.0 Authentication

-Planned Features for 0.3 (Due on Wednesday 1/4/17):
+Planned Features for 0.3:
  * Integrate Hammer for security
  * Rate limit authentication

-Planned Features for 0.4 (Due on Friday 1/6/17):
+Planned Features for 0.4:
  * Client-side resource caching for get requests

-Planned Features for 0.5 (Due on Monday 1/9/17):
+Planned Features for 0.5:
  * Secure cookies and sessions implementation

-Planned Features for 0.6 (Due on Wednesday 1/11/17):
+Planned Features for 0.6:
  * Integrated Analytics
  * Scheduled Tasks

-Planned Features for 0.7 (Due on Friday 1/13/17):
+Planned Features for 0.7:
  * Integrated Version Control through GIT

-Planned Features for 1.0 (Due on Friday 1/20/17):
+Planned Features for 1.0:
  * Admin control panel

 Planned Features for 1.1: